bartonhammond/snowflake/README.md

 ##### Things not addressed
 * Submission to any store
 * Working with other CIs
-* Complex setups for either ios or android
+* Complex setups for either iOS or Android
 * Debugging any failures
 * Shiny new things
 * No local builds with Bitrise CLI